sei-dsvoboda/exub/README.md

 buf == NULL.
 Substituted a read of the buffer for a write, because that seems like a more straightforward example of using the contents of the array.

+Fixed another instance of misuse of _ in place of *.

 ## Development Rules

 Here are some rules that the examples should comply with: